jiangtao-zz/qshine/qshine/docs/applicationEnvironment.md

 ---
 ## Environment

 The application environment is an infrastructure workspace to host an application with a collection of deployed components and dependency resources.
 The host usually is a physcal machine, virtual machine, or a cloud system built with infrastructure.
-Same host could have many applications running in different application environment.
+Same host could have many applications running in different application environments.
 In the application development lifcycle, a set of application environments are required for each stage of application deployment and testing.

 The common application environments are: